 Secondary Training and Post-Secondary Training

 We work to increase the capacity of secondary training programs.
 We support efforts to expand and transform existing programs, such as the Northwest Technical Institute, into world-class training institutions to increase enrollments and produce more graduates.
-The Council also supports partners with non-credit workforce training at the NorthWest Arkansas Community College and the University of Arkansas Global Campus.
+The Council also supports partners with non-credit workforce training at Business & Industry Training, NorthWest Arkansas Community College and the University of Arkansas Global Campus.

 The Council identifies and connects industry partners with education and training programs to support curriculum development, create awareness and provide work-based learning opportunities.